raspberrypilearning/comic-character/en/step_3.md

 **Click the Run button** to see your changes.

+You will now see a text area that you can type into.

 --- /task ---

 --- task ---

-Add the html for updating the appearance description area.
+Add the HTML for updating the appearance description area.

 --- code ---
 ---